-Do you remember the school days when you wrote in your notebook with pencil?
+Do you remember the school days when you wrote in your notebook with a pencil?

-Do you also remember how graphite lines transferred to previous pages of your notebook due to pressure you created when writing new stuff?
+Do you also remember how graphite lines transferred to previous pages of your notebook due to the pressure you created while writing new stuff?

 That’s why my vote goes to pens.